 If you want to cover all your bases and call Aurora officials too, @JusticeForElijah has collected all their phone numbers.
 All you have to do is dial and say something similar to the email template.

 The protests aren’t over.
-Just because they’re not being covered by the news as intensively as they were a few weeks ago doesn’t mean they’re not happening or that support for the Black Lives Matter movement has waned.
+Just because they’re not being covered as intensively as they were a few weeks ago doesn’t mean they’re not happening or that support for the Black Lives Matter movement has waned.
 If you’re able to, get out and protest in your community, because it’s working.

 Here are more guides for how to demand justice right now, how to support Black trans lives, how to find mental health resources if you’re a Black woman, how to talk to your relatives about Black Lives Matter, how to donate wisely, how to spot a fake protest story, and how to protest safely.